Managing Females – A Dog's First Litter

 A FEW THINGS BREEDERS DO TO HELP

-- If Mom isn’t happy – puppies die!
-Whelping box (MagnaBox Whelping Box) location is vital for first time moms and it needs to be where mom is most comfortable.
+- If mom isn’t happy, puppies die.
+Whelping box location is vital for first-time moms; it needs to be where mom is most comfortable.
 Move new moms 2 weeks before expected date of delivery and get her comfortable with the whelping area.
-Recent case: Owner put a house dog and first time mom into the kennel whelp area when she came into labor – 11 puppies born.
-She lost 3 in 24 hours and 3 more looked like they were “going south” (owners words).
-We moved the whelp box to the breezeway between the house and garage and fed the puppies one time with Foster care milk replacer for energy and warmed them up with hot water bottle in a cardboard box.
-Gave mom back the puppies once warm and the owner made sure all puppies found the nipple several times a day.
-Mom was comfortable and did fine from that point on – 8 puppies are now 3 weeks old and doing well.
+Recent case: Owner put a house dog and first-time mom into the kennel whelp area when she came into labor – 11 puppies born.
+She lost 3 in 24 hours and 3 more looked like they were “going south.”
+We moved the whelp box to the breezeway between the house and garage and fed the puppies one time with Foster Care Milk Replacer for energy and warmed them up with hot water bottle in a cardboard box.
+Gave mom back the puppies once warm, and the owner made sure all puppies found the nipple several times a day.
+Mom was comfortable and did fine from that point on.

 - Good mothers raise daughters that are good mothers.
 If their mom was a good mother, they get it by 48 hours and need little monitoring after that.
 If their mom was not a good mother, the first week is monitoring and assurance until they get it right.